MGNG13/SoundCloudDownloader/docs/README.md

-# SoundCloudDownloader
+# SoundGloudDownloader

 <div style="display: flex; align-items: center; gap: 10px;">
     <img src="other/SoundCloudDownloader512.png" style="width: 40px; border-radius: 10px;">
-    <small style="font-style: italic;">SoundCloud Downloader is an app to download music from SoundCloud in high quality by simply pasting the link.
+    <small style="font-style: italic;">SoundGloudDownloader is an app to download music from SoundCloud in high quality by simply pasting the link.
 Fast, simple and perfect for listening to your favorite songs offline.</small>
 </div>
 <br>
 <code style="border: 1px solid rgba(0,0,0,.2);"><a href="/docs/README-ES.md" style="font-weight: bold;">Spanish Version of this README.</a></code>

 ---

-**SoundCloud Downloader** is a simple and powerful application that allows you to **download music directly from SoundCloud** quickly, securely and hassle-free.
+**SoundGloud Downloader** is a simple and powerful application that allows you to **download music directly from SoundCloud** quickly, securely and hassle-free.
 Designed for music lovers who want to enjoy their favorite tracks **offline**, this tool converts any SoundCloud link into ready-to-save audio files.

 #### 🛠️ Key features:
 - 🎵 Download individual songs or entire playlists